StanfordBioinformatics/trajectoread_builder/README.md

 * **builder.py**: Python script used to build applets and workflows.
 * **builder.json**: Configuration file with user-specific information describing DNAnexus build locations.
-* **workflows/fastqc_bwa-mem_gatk-genotyper.json**: Sample workflow configuration file used to generate a 3-step workflow.
+* **workflows/fastqc_bwa-mem_gatk-genotyper.json**: Sample configuration file used to generate a 3-step workflow.

 ## Setup

-This will guide you through the steps of installing builder, configuring the JSON file, and building a sample workflow on DNAnexus.
+This will guide you through the steps of installing builder, configuring the JSON file, and building a sample applet & workflow on DNAnexus.

 ### 1. Install the DNAnexus SDK
 Visit https://wiki.dnanexus.com/Downloads and follow instructions to